-Viking Supply Ships AB is a leading provider of offshore anchor handling and ice-breaking services.
+Viking Supply Ships AB is a leading provider of offshore anchor handling and icebreaking services.
 Its fleet of high-end AHTS vessels is capable of working in the harshest and most demanding environments in the world.
-The Company also has full management for the five Swedish state owned ice-breakers (Swedish Maritime Administration).
+At year-end, the fleet comprised 6 vessels.
+Customers are primarily major international oil companies.
+The net sales for 2024 amounted to MSEK 679 (360).